TimAConner/Old-Unity-3D-C-Sharp-Projects/README.md

         1. SoldierClasss.cs
             * Class contianng soldier type and wounds variables.
         1. StringIntClass.cs
-            * Class enables you to store a string that is associatec with an integer.
+            * Class enables you to store a string that is associated with an integer.
         1. TwoIntegerList.cs
             * Class holding two integers under the same variable name.
         1. UnitClass.cs